maefae/reading-notes/class08.md

 ## Read up to “Flex-Flow Shorthand”

   4. What are some advantages of using flexbox over float?

+Flexbox can display a row/column and single line by default (can be asked to wrap onto several lines).

   5. How does this topic connect with your long term goals?

+Having a background in graphic and UX/UI design, flexbox resonates with me as a very useful tool in my goal towards front-end development.

 ## Bookmark and Review
 [Learn CSS - Layout](https://web.dev/learn/css/layout/)

 ## Things I wanna know more about

+ways to utilize flexbox in real life situations